pstaender/neo4jmapper/README.md

 All features of the library are available in modern Browsers (except streaming support).
 To give it a try execute `npm run compress`, that will generate all needed js files.
 If you want to run the tests in the browser as well, use `npm run prepare` to let all test file be generated.

 You'll find a ready-to-use-console in `examples/browser/console/console.html`.
-To use it with your local database you gave to ensure that you access the page from the same domain as your database to avoid `access-control-allow-origin` situation.
+To use it with your local database ensure  that you access the page from the same domain as your database to avoid `access-control-allow-origin` situation.

 ## API Changes